strontic/strontic.github.io/xcyclopedia/library/runas.exe-33FAB7726B2CF776490242088EB27A74.md

 ## Possible Misuse

 *The following table contains possible examples of `runas.exe` being misused.
-While `runas.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `runas.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --